Next Step ProgramA vocational recovery fund designed to assist qualified injured workers in obtaining training to re-enter the workforce

-After you get our letter, register for classes.
+After you receive our letter, register for classes.
 Funds will be sent to your educational institution after we confirm your class registration.

 The award is a last-dollar scholarship that applies to the cost of tuition and mandatory fees.
 A student could be awarded up to $5,000 per year.
 The max amount that a single student can receive is $20,000 for all eligible years.
 The total award budgeted for this program is $500,000 per year.

-Any public post-secondary institution located in Tennessee and designated by T. C. A. § 50-6-208(j) or any business contracted with the State of Tennessee to provide vocational training, vocational assessment, job analysis, employment training, or general educational services.
+Any public post-secondary institution within the TN State Board of Regents System or any business contracted with the State of Tennessee to provide vocational training, vocational assessment, job analysis, employment training, or general educational services.

-For example: Tennessee Colleges of Applied Technology, Community Colleges (Motlow, Chattanooga State, Southwest TN), University of Memphis, University of Tennessee, Tennessee State University, etc.
+For example: Tennessee Colleges of Applied Technology, Community Colleges (Motlow, Chattanooga State, Southwest TN), University of Memphis, University of Tennessee, Middle Tennessee State University, Tennessee State University, etc.

-It depends on the refund policy of your school.
+It ultimately depends on the refund policy of your school.

-No, not if you fill out a "Request for Leave of Absence" and it is approved by the program prior to the beginning of your leave.
+No, but you will need to contact the Next Step Specialist to send you a "Request for Leave of Absence" form to fill out and submit prior to the beginning of your leave.

 Yes, you may return to work and apply for the scholarship.
 Scholarship eligibility is based on the terms of your settlement agreement and the date of your injury.
 If you have a permanent impairment rating, returned to work earning less than 100% of the salary received from your pre-injury employer, and received the original and/or resulting award, you may be eligible for the scholarship.